 Once cut into squares, spread the brownies on a large baking sheet and flash freeze until frozen solid (a few hours).
 Then, transfer each brownie to a freezer-safe container, layering a sheet of parchment paper or wax paper between each layer.
 Alternatively, wrap each frozen brownie in saran wrap, then place together in a large ziplock bag.

 - Better Than a Boyfriend Brownies

 - Cannoli Brownies

 - Bailey’s Cheesecake Brownies – with more espresso ganache!

-- Espresso Ganache: heat the heavy cream in a small saucepan until just before a simmer.
-Place chocolate chips in a separate bowl and pour heated cream over chips.
+- Espresso Ganache: In a small saucepan, heat the heavy cream and espresso until warm, just before a simmer.
+Place chocolate chips in a separate bowl and pour heated cream over the chocolate.
 Let sit for 1 minute, then stir until smooth and glossy.
 If the cream is not hot enough to melt all the chips, you may need to microwave for 10-15 seconds, but be careful it doesn't burn.¼ cup heavy cream, ½ cup semi-sweet chocolate chips, 2 teaspoons espresso powder

 This post was originally published in November 2016.
 The photos were updated in June 2019, and a few tweaks were made to the recipe for improvement purposes.